 - User activation – The exact definition of this action varies by application, but in general, activation represents the first actions of a user in an application: registering, adding an email address, and making the first order.

 - User Retention – Measures you take to keep the app in regular use without the user wanting to delete it.

 Each of these steps is essential to a successful mobile app marketing strategy and each requires different approaches and tactics.

-A good mobile application is not only about its useful features and the income that it brings.
+A good application is not only about its mobile app features and the income that it brings.
 To prevent your applications from being deleted, you need to carefully analyze the user experience and transform it into a competent interface.

 Thanks to a well-written technical task, our team of designers and developers clearly understands what kind of service the customer wants to receive, and gradually implements the initial idea.

 Every project is special.
 In one case, you can combine several phases into one to implement your plans faster and cheaper.
 For others, it is advisable to go through all the stages.
-Stfalcon will help you choose the best path.
+Contact us, and Stfalcon will help you choose the best path.